Fort Hunter Liggett: Fires

 In 2002, a small portion of Fort Hunter Liggett was scorched by a 2,000-acre fire that was started by a U.S. Forest Service employee's personal Jeep.
 The fire resulted from a "mechanical failure" in the vehicle, and the employee tried to put the fire out before it spread to brush.
 No injuries were reported but the fire did consume several outbuildings.
 Following the ramp-up in training in 2007, two fires that year consumed 5,000 acres (an elevated boom struck an electrical wire, sparking the fire) and 2,000 acres (sparks from live fire catching dry vegetation near by).

 In 2008, negligent campers left a fire smoldering at a Los Padres National Forest campsite immediately northeast of Hunter Liggett.
 The ensuing wildfire — subsequently called the "Indians Fire" after the campsite where it originated — consumed over 200,000 acres, 9,000 of which were on the northern end of the military installation.
 While battling the fire, over 3,000 firefighters from across the nation based at Fort Hunter Liggett near one of the newly established Tactical Training Bases.

-On August 13, 2016, the Chimney Fire started on the south side of Lake Nacimiento and burned northward onto the base.
-By the time the fire was contained, over 46,000 acres were burned of which several thousand were on the southwest part of the base.
+On August 13, 2016, the Chimney Fire started on the south side of Lake Nacimiento and burned northward onto the post.
+By the time the fire was contained, over 46,000 acres were burned of which several thousand were on the southwest part of the post.

 The Dolan Fire reached Fort Hunter Liggett in September 2020, forcing an evacuation warning.
 The fire began in August near Limekiln State Park.